la2050/challenge/_2021/live/roots-wings-institute-of-social-and-emotional-learning.md

   supported by their parents, and to give all parties the trauma-informed, evidence-driven social emotional tools necessary to navigate the difficult situations they face everyday.
-Approximately how many people will be directly impacted by this proposal?: '70000' Approximately how many people will be indirectly impacted by this proposal?: '2250000' Please describe the broader impact of your proposal.: > While the primary audience for this project is students—parents, teachers and school administrators are secondary beneficiaries.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '70000' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '2250000' Describe how Los Angeles County will be different if your work is successful.: > While the primary audience for this project is students—parents, teachers and school administrators are secondary beneficiaries.
 The broader Los Angeles community will also be greatly impacted as all of our lives are touched by the